vschwaberow/npwg/README.md

 - `-i, --include <STRING>`: Force the inclusion of specific characters (comma-separated)
 - `-n, --num <usize>`: Set the number of passwords to generate (default: 1)
 - `-s, --stats`: Display statistics about the generated passwords
+- `-r, --avoid-repeating`: Avoid repeating characters in the password
+- `-d, --diceware`: Generate a password using the Diceware method
+- `-w, --words <usize>`: Set the number of words to generate (default: 6)
 - `-h, --help`: Display the help information
 - `-V, --version`: Display the version information